top of page

 Chris.jpg

-Chris Murphy (PhD) I’m a retired sociologist who grew up in Antigonish in the 1960s and attended university there.
+I’m a retired sociologist who grew up in Antigonish in the 1960s and attended university there.
 I briefly went back to the land but found it easier to go back to university (University of Toronto) which led to a lengthy career as an academic at Dalhousie University.
 Over the years I remained in touch with Antigonish and my brother Peter.
 We often talked about doing a project together on the local back to the land community.
 So when I retired I jumped at the opportunity to collaboratively document in film and text the story of this interesting group of people.
 The people and stories we collected throughout the province were so compelling I decided they deserved an in-depth exploration in a book.
 To this end I took creative writing courses in the University of King’s College’s Masters of Creative Nonfiction program.
 The result is a book that is a creative and illustrated mix of local and social history, some “sociology lite”, a personal and collective memoir, and an unusual migration story.

 Pete.jpg

-Peter Murphy (SeaBright Productions) I started out as a photographer, exhibiting my B&W photos of rural life in Nova Scotia and exhibiting my work in various galleries across Eastern Canada and at the National Film Board in Ottawa.
+I started out as a photographer, exhibiting my B&W photos of rural life in Nova Scotia and exhibiting my work in various galleries across Eastern Canada and at the National Film Board in Ottawa.
 As well, I experimented with historic photographic processes, including photogravure and wet plate collodion tintype photography.
-Eventually I formed my own independent video production company, SeaBright, and apart from numerous commissioned projects, I’ve made ten documentary films on Celtic music and culture which have been broadcast on CBC, Bravo TV, and the Knowledge Network.
+Eventually I formed my own independent video production company, SeaBright, and apart from numerous commissioned projects, I’ve made ten nationally broadcast documentary films on Celtic music and culture and seen on CBC TV, Bravo TV, and the Knowledge Network.
 Together with Anna Syperek, we built our home and raised our family overlooking St. Georges Bay near Antigonish.

 Anna.jpg

-Anna Syperek (Artist) After two years studying fine art at York University in Toronto in the late 60s, I met Peter Murphy, who persuaded me to move to his hometown in Nova Scotia and live in an old farmhouse, where I spent a lot of time painting and drawing.
+After two years studying fine art at York University in Toronto in the late 60s, I met Peter Murphy, who persuaded me to move to his hometown in Nova Scotia and live in an old farmhouse, where I spent a lot of time painting and drawing.
 Those were wild and fascinating days and many of the sketches in the book were done at that time.
 Later, I finished my degree at NSCAD in print making, and a number of galleries throughout the Maritimes started representing me..
 Drawing, painting, and etching have always been a way for me to make sense of the world.
 I see so intimately when I paint and have come to love the beauty of the ordinary world around me.
 In fact, I see how extra-ordinary it really is. annasyperek.ca

 bottom of page